9001/copyparty/README.md

 ## sfx repack

-if you don't need all the features you can repack the sfx and save a bunch of space; all you need is an sfx and a copy of this repo (nothing else to download or build, except for either msys2 or WSL if you're on windows)
+if you don't need all the features, you can repack the sfx and save a bunch of space; all you need is an sfx and a copy of this repo (nothing else to download or build, except if you're on windows then you need msys2 or WSL)
-* `724K` original size as of v0.4.0
+* `525k` size of original sfx.py as of v0.11.30
-* `256K` after `./scripts/make-sfx.sh re no-ogv`
+* `315k` after `./scripts/make-sfx.sh re no-ogv`
-* `164K` after `./scripts/make-sfx.sh re no-ogv no-cm`
+* `223k` after `./scripts/make-sfx.sh re no-ogv no-cm`

 the features you can opt to drop are
 * `ogv`.js, the opus/vorbis decoder which is needed by apple devices to play foss audio files